General Education Department (Kerala)

-In India, the Department of General Education is the Government of Kerala's body for school education.
-Founded in 1995, The department administers school education from pre-primary level to the higher secondary level and teacher training. the department is in charge of conducting Secondary School Leaving Certificate examinations in Kerala State.
-Secondary School Leaving Certificate examinations are usually held in March and results are announced on April or May.
+The General Education Department, Government of Kerala is the administrative body responsible for overseeing school education in the Indian state of Kerala.
+Founded in 1995, The department administers and regulate school education from pre-primary level to the higher secondary level and teacher training.
+The department formulates educational policies, implements government programs, and ensures quality education across the state.

 Organisation

-Department of General Education
+General Education Department

-Principal Secretary to the Government is the administrative head of the department and is the principal adviser to the education minister on all matters of policy and administration within the General Education department.
-It's the secretariat department responsible for general education.
+The Department of General Education is a state-level government administrative department in Kerala, entrusted with formulating policies, planning, and implementing various educational programs and initiatives across the state.
+The Department is headed by the Minister for General Education and is assisted by a senior IAS official designated as the Secretary of General Education.
+The Principal Secretary/Secretary to the Government functions as the administrative head of the Department and serves as the principal adviser to the Minister for General Education on all matters relating to policy and administration within the Department of General Education.

+The current Minister for General Education of Kerala is V. Sivankutty (Vasudevan Sivankutty), who has held the office since May 20, 2021, in the Second Pinarayi Vijayan Ministry.
+The incumbent Secretary to Government, General Education Department, is Dr. K. Vasuki IAS.

 Directorate of General Education

+The Directorate of General Education is an administrative body within the Department of General Education.
+It is responsible for the day-to-day administration, management, and coordination of general education in Kerala.
+The Directorate is headed by the Director of General Education, an Indian Administrative Service (IAS) officer, who oversees its functioning and reports to the Secretary of General Education.

 The Director of General Education (formerly, the Director of Public Instruction) is the Head of the Department.
 The Director of General Education is also the Commissioner for Government Examinations in the state.
 In examination-related activities, he is assisted by the Joint Commissioner, the Secretary, and other staff from the Pareekshabhaven (Office of the Commissioner for Government Examinations).

 The Directorate of General Education is made up of the Joint Directors, Regional Deputy Directors, Deputy Directors, and Assistant Directors of Higher Secondary and Vocational Higher Secondary.
 The department has several Joint Directors who assist the Director in the management and supervision of the department.
 Each Joint Director is responsible for a specific area, such as primary education, secondary education, or higher secondary education.

 The Deputy Directors are responsible for the day-to-day management of the department.
 They are responsible for implementing policies and programs related to education at the district level.

 The Assistant Directors are responsible for the implementation of policies and programs related to education at the school level.
 They provide technical support to the headmasters and teachers of government schools.